Please note: Because Dr. Moorcroft has retired we would like to direct you to Pediatric Sleep Specialists (see below) for childhood sleep problems.

 • Teens who have problems falling asleep and then problems getting up in the morning

-A sleep expert at Northern Colorado Sleep Consultants, LLC can work with you and your child on an individual basis to help you learn how to help your child.
+A sleep expert at Pediatric Sleep Specialists can work with you and your child on an individual basis to help you learn how to help your child.
 Often the solution is far simpler than you might imagine, and the results come more quickly than you may even have hoped.
 Whatever the sleep problems in your child, a sleep doctor can get you the help you need.

 “At 10 months of age our baby was still waking us up 5 times a night.
 We were so sleep deprived I felt like it was affected my ability to parent.
 We had one session with Dr. Moorcroft and took his advice.
 Within three days our baby was sleeping through the night.
 It was incredible.”